Fsu0413/QtCompile/content/Miscellaneous/Current build status.en.md

 ## OpenSSL Status

-My Qt builds is with linked OpenSSL support for most platforms.
+My Qt builds is with linked OpenSSL support for most platforms, use (currently only) LTS versions of OpenSSL.
 Here is a list of OpenSSL builds of mine.

 OpenSSL 3 series is used on Qt 6 after 6.2.3 and Qt 5.15 after {{% date 2023 9 11 %}}.